 What is an Arborist?

-An arborist, also known as an arboriculturist, studies the bio-mechanics of trees; growth, cultivation, reactions to pruning, diseases, de-compartmentalization of decay, and all the practical aspects of tree surgery.
-He or she is also interested in the management and study of individual trees, shrubs, vines, and other perennial woody plants.
-An arborist’s job is more generalized than a tree service technician, as an arborist cares for the health of the entire tree, much like that of a family doctor.
+Arborists are also interested in the management and study of individual trees, shrubs, vines, and other woody plants.
+Their job is more generalized than a tree service technician, as arborists care for the health of the entire tree, much like that of a family doctor.

 What does an Arborist do?